 About the Creator

-My name is Rhea Kamat, and I am a junior in high school.
+My name is Rhea Kamat, and I am a senior in high school.
 I have always been an advocate for animal welfare and want to support the No Kill movement in Houston, Texas.
 My two rescued cats, Catticus and Martie, inspired me to start this project.

 I created these clay figures when I was eleven years old.
 I never knew what to do with them until I realized I could use them to raise money for No Kill animals shelters.
 Thus, I combined my love of art and my love of animals into this charitable project.